1anshu-stack/movibooking_api_node/README.md

-Branch: Feature 4 Associate Movie Theatre
+Branch: Feature 4 Auth

+First api: /mba/api/v1/auth/signup
+→ We need to create an api to register a new user on our project.